kato1903/Text-Preprocesser/README.md

 - Download TextPreprocesser.py
 - import to another file: from TextPreprocesser import TextPreprocesser
 - Create instance: TP = TextPreprocesser()
+- Run the file.
+Load the required packages with a pip until there is no error.
 - Review the examples below.

 ## Parameters